19hours/sg-statutes/Acts/Securities and Futures Act.md

 (b) an international financial institution in which Singapore holds membership of any class or description, whether or not it holds any share in the share capital of that institution.

 280\.
-[Repealed by Act 16 of 2003 wef 22/12/2003]
+[Deleted by Act 16/2003 wef 22/12/2003]

 ### Revocation of exemption

-281\.—(1) Where the Authority considers that the person is contravening, or is likely to contravene, or has contravened any condition or restriction imposed under section 273(6), or it is necessary in the public interest or for the protection of investors, it may revoke any exemption under this Subdivision, subject to such conditions as it thinks fit.
+281\.—(1) Where the Authority considers that a person is contravening, or is likely to contravene, or has contravened any condition or restriction imposed under section 273 (6), or that it is necessary in the public interest or for the protection of investors, it may revoke any exemption under this Subdivision, subject to such conditions as it thinks fit.

-[16/2003 wef 22/12/2003]

 (2) The Authority may revoke an exemption under subsection (1) without giving the person affected by the revocation an opportunity to be heard, but the person may, within 14 days of the revocation, apply to the Authority for the revocation to be reviewed by the Authority, and the revocation shall remain in effect unless it is withdrawn by the Authority.

 (3) A revocation made under this section shall be final and conclusive and there shall be no appeal therefrom.

-### Transactions under exempted offers or invitations subject to Division 2 of Part XII of the Companies Act and Part XII of this Act
+### Transactions under exempted offers or invitations subject to Division 2 of Part XII of Companies Act and Part XII of this Act

 282\.
 For the avoidance of doubt, it is hereby declared that in relation to any transaction carried out under an exempted offer or invitation under this Part, nothing in this Part shall limit or diminish any liability which any person may incur in respect of any relevant offence under Division 2 of Part XII of the Companies Act (Cap.
 50) or Part XII of this Act or any penalty, award of compensation or punishment in respect of any such offence.